 - 1.1 The case of 'Baby P' in Haringey Local Authority (LA) and reports on some other LAs have generated concerns nationally about procedures for safeguarding children and young people.
-Various procedures to address this were put in place by the Secretary of State for Children, Schools and Families. - 1.2 The Corporate Director for Children and Young People has led to a review with the Derby Safeguarding Children Board of processes in Derby, in the light of the Ofsted Joint Area Review of Haringey and Department for Children, Schools and Families communications. - 1.3 The report is being taken to the Children and Young People's Commission on 10 March 2009 and any comments will be reported to Council Cabinet. - 1.4 Whilst evidence suggests that practice and processes overall in Derby are strong, and Localities structures provide a good basis for the future, there are areas which need to be strengthened.
+Various procedures to address this were put in place by the Secretary of State for Children, Schools and Families. - 1.2 The Corporate Director for Children and Young People has led to a review with the Derby Safeguarding Children Board of processes in Derby, in the light of the Ofsted Joint Area Review of Haringey and Department for Children, Schools and Families communications. - 1.3 The report is being taken to Council Cabinet on 17 March 2009 and any comments from the Children and Young People's Commission will be reported to the meeting. - 1.4 Whilst evidence suggests that practice and processes overall in Derby are strong, and Localities structures provide a good basis for the future, there are areas which need to be strengthened.
 Continuous review is, in fact, an important feature of this high risk service area. - 1.5 The DSCB is a partnership currently chaired by the Corporate Director for Children and Young People which oversees inter-agency work to safeguard children and young people.
 Derby City Council is accountable for the safeguarding work carried out by its own services and for the quality assurance of that work.
 The Council's children's social care service has the lead responsibility for investigating safeguarding concerns.